featureguardian/fg-config/vagrant/README.md

 Once it starts you can execute `vagrant ssh` to gain access to the machine.

 `vagrant up` will automatically provision the machine (run setup.sh) the first time,  but you may manually invoke the script at a later time by running `vagrant provision`  as it is written to be idempotent.

+Run `vagrant` by itself to see a listing of all available commands.